aulin1/Image-Processing/README.md

 The functionality of directly saving an image for PPMProcessingModel and UpdatedProcessingModel has been moved to static methods in ImageUtil as they should not directly be in the model package.

 All functionality for reading in commands, initiating commands, and using commands has been moved to the abstract class ControllerCommandImpl in order to avoid code repitition and for easier editing in the future.

+The functionality of creating a buffered image given the Image Class has been extracted from readIMG and saveIMG.

+All commands previously implemented now returns an ImageClass object to be displayed in the GUI.